Preventing Sexually Transmitted Diseases and Infections

 - Men may experience swelling of the testes and discharge from the penis

-In some cases, the symptoms are mild and the condition is mistaken for a urinary tract infection or yeast infection.
+In some cases, the symptoms are mild and the condition is mistaken for a UTI or yeast infection.
+Visit your health care provider if this sounds like you.

-Syphilis can be cured with antibiotics, but many people don't notice the early symptoms.
-It can lead to nerve damage, blindness, paralysis, and even death overtime if not treated.
+Syphilis can be cured with antibiotics, but many people don't notice its early STD symptoms.
+It can play havoc with your health, leading to nerve damage, blindness, paralysis, and even death over time if not treated.

 - A round, firm, painless sore on the genitals or anal area (often the first sign)